Rule #1: DON’T BE A D-BAG!

 The Clock, Time and the Start of the Game

 Each team has 2 time-outs per game, 1 per half.
 Time-outs will last 1 minute.
 The clock will restart when the ball is hiked.
+Unused time-outs for the first half do not carry over to the second half.

 Touchdowns are worth 6 points.
 Extra points from the 5-yard line are worth 1 point.
 Extra points from the 10-yard line are worth 2 points.
 Safeties are worth 2 points.
 Turnovers on an extra point conversion may be returned.
 A return by the defensive team is worth 2 points, even if the offensive team was going for a 1 point conversion.

-A safety may be scored when a player is tagged in his/her own end zone when that player is on offense.
+A safety may be scored when a player is tagged in their own end zone when that player is on offense.
 A safety will also be called if a player snaps the ball out of the end zone.
 The defensive team will be awarded 2 points and then take the ball on their 5-yard line.
-If a player is catching a punt, has not caught it yet, and fumbles in his/her own end zone when he does try initially fielding it, the ball is dead.
+If a player is catching a punt, has not caught it yet, and fumbles in their own end zone when he does try initially fielding it, the ball is dead.
 The receiving team retains possession.
 The ball is placed on their own 5-yard line and they begin an offensive series.

 1st downs are made when a team reaches the 20, 40, or 20-yard line.
 A team has 4 downs to make a first down.
 If the offensive team does not make a 1st down in four downs, a change of possession occurs.
 The ball is marked where the player with the ball was tagged.

 A team will have the option of punting on the 4th down.
 The offensive team must declare that they are going to punt.
 No fakes are allowed.
 All offensive players must stay on the line of scrimmage until the ball is punted.
 The ball does not need to be hiked.
 The ball must be punted and not thrown.
 The defensive team may not attempt a block.
 The receiving team may fair catch the ball or may attempt to advance it.
-Once a punt is dropped or touches the ground the ball is dead, the defense cannot recover a fumble.
+Once a punt is dropped or touches the ground the ball is dead.
+The defense cannot recover a fumble.

 Rushing the Passer